 NIMBus discovered a list of highly mutated noncoding regions from cancer WGS data

+As a fair comparison to our NIMBus model, the global and local models were used on the same data to identify mutational hotspots.
+First, the global model assumes the per nucleotide mutation rate is constant across the genome and different individuals.
+Hence the mutation counts within the test region could be considered as a Binomial distribution.
+Then, the local model uses a Binomial regression against the same set of covariates to compensate regional mutational heterogeneity, but ignores the heterogeneity within individuals.
+On the other side, our model captures mutational heterogeneity arising from both different individuals and regions from the genome, which allows more flexibility of mutation counts modeling. (details see the method section)

 We applied NIMBus on WGS variant calls for all seven cancer types to predict the individual somatic burden P values, and compared these results to those from global and local Binomial models (details in Text S1).

 Similar to the results in the coding region analysis, both global and local Binomial models generated too many burdened regions in all noncoding annotation categories, as evidenced by the poor fitting in Fig. 3B.
 For example, in liver cancer after P value correction, NIMBus identified 21 promoters as highly mutated, while local and global binomial models identified 79 and 641, respectively.
 Hence, our negative binomial assumption in NIMBus effectively captured the overdispersion and controlled the number of false positives.
 To further demonstrate this, we provided the Q-Q plots of P values in promoter regions for all seven cancer types in Fig. 6B as a quality check.
 In theory, if no significantly burdened regions are detected, the P values should follow uniform distribution.
 As shown in Fig. 6B, the majority of our P values follow the uniform assumption, with the exception of a few outliers representing the true signals, indicating reasonable P value distributions for all cancer types.
 Similar results were also observed in other noncoding annotations (data not shown).
 We release our burden test results on nimbus.gersteinlab.org as an online resource for the whole community.